 Common Driveway: A driveway serving as the primary vehicular access for no more than six (6) dwelling units, owned in common or created by reciprocal easements, and serving as the sole means of providing legal access required by the Subdivision Control Law or this Bylaw.

 Conformity/Conforming: Complying with the use, density, dimensional, and other standards of this bylaw, or permitted to deviate therefrom by Special Permit, Site Plan, or Variance.

-Conservation Restriction: A permanent restriction in the title to land of the type described in G.L.
-Chapter 184, Sections 31 - 33.
-As used in this bylaw "Conservation Restriction" also includes an Agricultural Preservation Restriction, a Watershed Preservation Restriction, or a Preservation Restriction as defined in G.L.
-Chapter 184, Section 31.
+Conservation Restriction: A permanent restriction in the title to land of the type described in MGL.
+Ch.
+184, §s 31 - 33.
+As used in this bylaw "Conservation Restriction" also includes an Agricultural Preservation Restriction, a Watershed Preservation Restriction, or a Preservation Restriction as defined in MGL.
+Ch.
+184, §31.